zhongzachary/soa_exam_fam_l_notes/README.md

 ### 8. Mortality Models
 Weight
 : 15% - 25%

+Learning objectives
-- Learning objectives: understand key concepts concerning parametric and non-parametric mortality models for individual lives.
+: understand key concepts concerning parametric and non-parametric mortality models for individual lives.

-- Learning outcomes:
+Learning outcomes
+:
   1. Understand parametric survival models, life tables, and the relationships between them.
   2. Given a parametric survival model, calculate survival and mortality probabilities, the force of mortality function, and curtate and complete moments of the future lifetime random variable.
   3. Identify and apply standard actuarial notation for future lifetime distributions and moments, including select and ultimate functions.